-Meetings are held on Mondays (generally the first Monday unless there’s a holiday) at 4:00 pm.
+Meetings are generally held on the first Monday (unless there’s a holiday) at 4:00 pm.

 Come join us in the Patio Room at the Garden Center (10120 Lomas in Albuquerque between Wyoming and Eubank) to sample some great books.
 No need to belong to a plant club or society although it is a great way to meet members of them.

 We sell copies of all the books in the Garden Shop at 10% off list up until the night the book is read.
 And, remember, as a non-profit, our books are sold tax-free.

 6 July 2020: Botany of Desire (movie AND book)

 According to something I read somewhere, this two-decade’s old book established Michael Pollan as Someone To Read.
 Spending a morning planting potatoes in his garden while surrounded by bees pollinating the flowers on an apple tree, Pollan asked himself how much he and the bee really differed.
 They were both, after all, ensuring the next generation of plants.
 From that somewhat whimsical thought, Pollan launched an investigation into four plants that have evolved to satisfy human desires for sweetness, beauty, intoxication, and control.
 And, no, control isn’t about bindweed…